netxms/netxms-doc/admin/server-management.rst

 of :file:`nxdbmgr`(example: :code:`nxdbmgr set <name> <value>`).
 Detailed description of each configuration can be found there: :ref:`server_configuration_parameters`.

 Synchronization between servers
 ===============================

+NetXMS does not provide horizontal scalability for server.
+But there is option to exchange with events between servers.
+Information about configuration can be found there: :ref:`forward_events`